top of page

 How Can Therapy Help?

 Trauma work is an ongoing and continuous process of healing.
-Part of healing is finding new ways to make sense of and cope with the symptoms left behind from some of our life experiences.
+Part of healing is finding new ways to make sense of and cope with the symptoms left behind from some of your life experiences.

 I utilize a variety of therapeutic practices to meet the unique needs of each child and family including; Internal Family Systems Therapy, Mindfulness, Somatic (Body) and Polyvagal Therapy, Trauma Informed Cognitive Behavioral Therapy, Narrative Therapy, Dialectical Behavioral Therapy and Play.